-Visit utahfarmbureau.org>programs&leadership for ideas for county P&E activities, tips for planning an event, and links to helpful websites where you can increase your knowledge about food and current food issues.
+Visit utahfarmbureau.org for ideas for county P&E activities, tips for planning an event, and links to helpful websites where you can increase your knowledge about food and current food issues.

 Looking for ways to engage with consumers?
 Whether it's moms, legislators, county commissioners, or Facebook friends we have some ideas and resources to help you get started.
-Contact Susan Furner at: susan.furner@fbfs.com or 801-233-3040.
+Contact your district chair or Susan Furner at: susan.furner@fbfs.com or 801-233-3040.